Remote Sync

 A specific collection or a set of collections is synced.

-As part of the syncing setup, the Gateway has to map the Couchbase Lite database to the database being synced on Capella.
+As part of the syncing setup, the replicator has to map the Couchbase Lite database collections to the configuration on the remote server.

 Replication Protocol